arkaragian/AlphaCSV/README.md

 for any issues or possible data loss that may occur with the use of this library.

 ## Installation
-In order to use the library install the relevant nuget package.
+In order to use the library just install the nuget package from nuget.org.

 ## Usage
 Just include the following line in the start of your program or in your global usings.